 Goldman Sachs, which generated 60 percent of its worldwide revenue from trading last year, in April received approval from India’s central bank to become a primary dealer, allowing it to underwrite government bonds.

-The firm hasn’t received a commercial banking license in India more than two years after applying, making it the only large U.S. bank except Morgan Stanley (MS) not to have one.
+The firm hasn’t received a commercial banking license in India more than two years after applying, making it the only large U.S. bank except Morgan Stanley (MS:US) not to have one.
 The license would let the firm earn fees from currency-related transactions and trading of interest-rate products.

 “In the long term, management continues to view China and the emerging markets in general as GS’s largest growth opportunity,” Jeffery Harte and his research team at Sandler O’Neill & Partners LP in the U.S. wrote in a March 13 research note after meeting with Goldman Sachs executives.